ylsaker/TSECS/README.md

 # High-level semantic feature matters few-shot unsupervised domain adaptation
-This is the code for AAAI2023 High-level semantic feature matters few-shot unsupervised domain adaptation We will update the code recently.
+Our paper "High-level semantic feature matters few-shot unsupervised domain adaptation" is accepted by AAAI2023.
+The code will be released soon.